Nile Kinnick

-Nile Clarke Kinnick Jr. (July 9, 1918 – June 2, 1943) was an American naval aviator, law student, and college football player at the University of Iowa.
+Nile Clarke Kinnick Jr. (July 9, 1918 – June 2, 1943) was an American naval aviator, law student, and college football player for the Iowa Hawkeyes.
 He won the 1939 Heisman Trophy and was a consensus All-American.
 He died during a training flight while serving as a United States Navy aviator in World War II.
 Kinnick was inducted into the College Football Hall of Fame in 1951, and the University of Iowa renamed its football stadium Kinnick Stadium in his honor in 1972.

-Background
+Early life

 Nile Clarke Kinnick Jr. was the son of Nile Clarke Kinnick Sr. and Frances Clarke.
 He had two younger brothers, Ben and George.
 His maternal grandfather, George W. Clarke, graduated from the University of Iowa in 1878 and served two two-year terms as the Governor of Iowa from 1913 to 1917.

 Nile's parents were devoted to the teachings of Christian Science and helped Nile develop values of discipline, hard work, and strong morals.
 Nile was reportedly constantly thinking about self-improvement and working on turning personal weaknesses into strengths.
 Nile was also a devout Christian Scientist, and regularly attended the Christian Science branch church in Iowa City, while he was a student at the university.

 Kinnick began showing athletic aptitude at a young age as well.
 As a youth, he played on a Junior Legion baseball team with the future major leaguer Bob Feller.

 At Adel High School, Kinnick led the football team to an undefeated season, and then he scored 485 points for the basketball team, leading them to the district finals.
 After his junior year of high school, the Kinnick family moved when Nile Kinnick Sr. took a job in Omaha, Nebraska.
-Nile was a first-team all-state selection in both football and basketball as a senior, as he started for one year with his brother Ben at the Benson High School in Omaha.
+Nile was a first-team all-state selection in both football and basketball as a senior, as he started for one year with his brother Ben at Benson High School in Omaha.
 He led Benson to a third-place finish in the state basketball and to the city baseball championship.